dajat/post-install-config/README.md

 <img src="https://imgur.com/aQLwU3C.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Also, the administrator can configure departments and assign permissions.
 You must be under "Admin Panel" and click on "Agents" --> click on "Departments".
-Next click on "Add New Department" to name and assign permissions.
+Next, click on "Add New Department" to name and assign permissions.
 Once completed, you can click on "Create Dept" to confirm.
 </p>
 <br />
 <p>